 As The Harvard Business Review points out, many aspects of marketing will now be more difficult.

 Brands will have to curb much of their dependence upon the data they collect from users.
-Since consent must now be active, many will have to change their tracking procedures.
+Since consent must now be active, many will have to change their tracking procedures and digital marketing strategies.
 Other common marketing practices, such as PPC, may need to be modified to comply.
 Users will also have the ability to access and delete the data that businesses collect on them.

 Companies also likely fear accidentally running afoul of GDPR compliance.
-Working with an established firm, like Ballantine, can help you better understand the regulations and what parts of your email, social, and PPC campaigns will need to be adjusted moving forward.
+Working with an established firm, like Ballantine, can help you better understand the regulations and what parts of your email, social, and PPC campaigns will need to be adjusted with data privacy solutions moving forward.

 Brands will likely find the best possible alternative through contextual advertising.
 They will market additional content or assets based on what the user views in real time.
 Although many brands have already capitalized on this, it will likely grow exponentially in the wake of the new regulations.